How it works

 Since the OMSE scheme is aimed at households with low to medium incomes, the organisation who administers the scheme in your area will assess your application to see if you qualify.

-You need to be able to show that you can't afford to buy a home that meets your needs without help from the OMSE scheme.
-If it looks like you'd be able to buy a home without any help, your application won't be eligible.
+You need to be able to show that you cannot afford to buy a home that meets your needs without help from the OMSE scheme.
+If it looks like you'd be able to buy a home without any help, your application will not be eligible.

 Maximum price thresholds

-You can't buy a home for more than a certain 'maximum threshold' price.
+You cannot buy a home for more than a certain 'maximum threshold' price.